 - younger people not signing up for insurance as anticipated

 - Congress removing promised risk optimization funding to insureds

-Can I buy any other insurance through the NY State of Health?
+Can I buy any other insurance through the NYS Health Insurance Marketplace?

 Health insurance and dental insurance are available for purchase through the New York State Health Benefit Exchange.